coldclimate/omnomfrickinnom/_posts/2015-09-07-pirate-spawn.markdown

 ## Results

 Sweet, sharp, bitter and biting with a good kick.
 You might want to fish out the lime wedges though, makes sipping the spawn easier.
+Ice (or a cold glass) would have helped.

-![A clean and refreshing beverage](/images/pirate-spawn.jpg) jpg)
+![A clean and refreshing beverage](/images/pirate-spawn.jpg)